theoboury/FuzzTree/README.md

 # FuzzTree Project

-This project present FuzzTree, a new tool to solve the Subgraph Isomorphism Problem in its "Fuzzy" version, that allows to take into account and search for neighborhoods of the requested pattern.
+This project presents FuzzTree, a new tool to solve the Subgraph Isomorphism Problem in its "Fuzzy" version, that allows to take into account and search for neighborhoods of a requested pattern.

 ## Scope of this folder